sohinimallick16/owlvit-archaeo-pipeline/README.md

 - "an ancient temple ruin"
 - "a stepped tank from above"

 The notebook runs inference separately with each prompt or combination of prompts, compares their effectiveness, and analyzes prompt sensitivity.
 This experiment helps evaluate how open-vocabulary models like OWL-ViT respond to prompt granularity and semantic variation.
+A set of sample templates are provided in the notebook.

 ### **Pre-processing**
 `experiments/preprocessing/notebooks/notebook.ipynb`